Traveling Toward Fire

 Expenses

-The Sri Lanka numbers fall within the budget for February.
-For the expense numbers I have extracted just the Sri Lanka numbers and then projected them out to a 30 day month.
-This has been my first look at these numbers in isolation, and my first understanding of Sri Lanka’s affordability.
+The Sri Lanka numbers fall within the budget for February, mixed in with Thailand numbers from that month.
+For this analysis I have extracted just the Sri Lanka numbers and then projected them out to a 30 day month.
+This has been my first look at these numbers in isolation, and my first understanding of Sri Lanka’s affordability (or lackthereof).

 Big Picture Numbers